-Math 8 Honours and Science 8 Honours classes are open to all students, both in the regular and Challenge Studio programs.
+Math 8 Honours and Science 8 Honours classes are open to all students, both in the regular and Challenge Studio programs, and allow for acceleration.
 Students are selected based on ability and suitability.
 Challenge Studio applicants should indicate their interest when applying for the program.

 Mathematics 8-10 Honours